AGIL paradigm: The functional prerequisites of action systems (including the social system)

 AGIL is an acronym from the initials of each of the four systemic necessities.
 The AGIL system is considered a cybernetic hierarchy and has generally the following order L-I-G-A, when the order is viewed from an "informational" point of view; this implies that the L function could "control" or define the I function (and the I the G and so on) approximately in the way in which a computer-game-program "defines" the game.
 The program does not "determine" the game (which actual outcome would depend on the input of the player, that was what Parsons in a sense called the voluntaristic aspect of action) but it "determined" the logical parameter of the game, which lies implicit in the game's concrete design and rules.
-In this way, Parsons would say that culture would not determine the social system but it would "define it."
-The AGIL system had also an energy side (or a "conditional" side), which would go A-G-I-L. So that the Adaptive level would be on the highest level of the cybernetic hierarchy from the energy or "conditional" point of view.
-However, within these two reverse sequences of the hierarchy Parsons maintained that in the long historical perspective, a system which was high in information (that is, a system that followed the L-I-G-A sequence) would tend to prevail over system which was high in energy.
-For example in the human body, the DNA is the informational code which will tend to control "the body" which is high in energy.
-Within the action system, Parsons would maintain that it was culture which was highest in information and which in his way was in cybernetic control over other components of the action system, as well as the social system.
-However, it is important to maintain that all action systems (including social systems) are always depending on the (historically specific) equilibrium of the overall forces of information and condition, which both shape the outcome of the system.
-Also it is important to highlight that the AGIL system does not "guarantee" any historical system survival; they rather specify the minimum conditions for whether societies or action systems in principle can survive.
-Whether a concrete action system survive or not is a sheer historical question.
+In this way, Parsons would say that culture would not determine the social system, but it would "define it."
+The AGIL system also had an energy side (or a "conditional" side), which would go A-G-I-L. So that the Adaptive level would be on the highest level of the cybernetic hierarchy from the energy or "conditional" point of view.
+However, within these two reverse sequences of the hierarchy, Parsons maintained that in the long historical perspective, a system which was high in information (that is, a system that followed the L-I-G-A sequence) would tend to prevail over a system which was high in energy.
+For example, in the human body, the DNA is the informational code which will tend to control "the body" which is high in energy.
+Within the action system, Parsons would maintain that it was culture which was highest in information and which, in his way, was in cybernetic control over other components of the action system, as well as the social system.
+However, it is important to maintain that all action systems (including social systems) are always dependent on the (historically specific) equilibrium of the overall forces of information and condition, which both shape the outcome of the system.
+Also, it is important to highlight that the AGIL system does not "guarantee" any historical system survival; rather, it specifies the minimum conditions for whether societies or action systems in principle can survive.
+Whether a concrete action system survives or not is a sheer historical question.